-Back again for the 7th year, the Gig Harbor Wings and Wheels Air Show and Car Show will be back at the Tacoma Narrows Airport on July 2nd, 2017.
-This event will feature many different aspects to include – multiple live aerobatic performances and fly-overs, dozens of planes on static display, a 200+ count car show, vendors, delicious food, a beer garden, and activities for the kids.
+Back again for the 8th year, the Gig Harbor Wings and Wheels Air Show and Car Show will be back at the Tacoma Narrows Airport on June 30th and July 1st, 2018.
+This event will feature many different aspects to include – multiple live aerobatic performances and fly-overs, dozens of planes on static display, a 200+ count car show on Sunday only, vendors, delicious food, a beer garden, and activities for the kids.
 The event will run from 4:00pm until 9:00pm on Saturday and 11:00am to 4:30pm on Sunday.

 Schedule of Events

 4:00 PM Gates Open

 5:00 PM National Anthem & Flag Ceremony/Presentation of Colors

 5:10-7:15PM Live Flying Activities and Jet Car Race

 9:00 PM Event Closes